TheLonerD/shifterdx/DeusEx/Readme.txt

 	 - Added every TNM melee weapon to the weapon cycling function, which includes their version of the Combat Knife/etc.

+	 - Modified the Augmentation Replacement method in the Medbot menu so that it SPECIFICALLY reminds you that you need to select an aug that is installed in the proper slot.

+	 - Adjusted the item received display so that it will try to display the amount of ammo you were given whenever possible.
+This MAY fix some of the issues in TNM and other mods where it lists you as having received only one unit of ammo, rather than X bullets/etc.

+	 - Changed the Dead Body search functions so that they will ALWAYS set the amount of ammo in the ammo pickup you find equal to whatever you are given.
+This has no real effect other than working better with the change I made above.

+	 - Moved part of NPC Random Inventory so that it is only done in the Timer event for each NPC, not for the entire missionscript.
+This will use less system resources since the missionscript version was checking every second and was checking EVERY NPC.

+	 - Adjusted NPC Random Inventory to give out appropriate TNM items when the game is being run with TNM.
+Generally this just means that the TNM -specific version of the Assault Rifle/etc. will be given out, but there are a few substitutions that have been made, e.g. instead of Soy Food NPCs will be given Beans.

 	v1.8.1: